csinva/csinva.github.io/_notes/cs/comp_theory.md

 		- to convert, first convert to gnfa
 	- gnfa (generalized nfa) - start state isn't accept state
 - nonregular languages - isn't recognized by a finite automata
 	- ex.
-C = {w | w has an equal number of Os and 1s}
+C = {w $\vert $ w has an equal number of Os and 1s}
 	- requires infinite states

 # ch 4 - properties of regular languages (except Sections 4.2.3 and 4.2.4)
 - pumping lemma- proves languages not to be regular
-- if L regular, there exists a constant n such that for every string w in L such that |w| ≥ n, we can break w into 3 strings w=xyz, such that:
+- if L regular, there exists a constant n such that for every string w in L such that \vert w\vert  ≥ n, we can break w into 3 strings w=xyz, such that:
 	1. y≠Ɛ
-	2. |xy| ≤ n
+	2. $\vert xy\vert $ ≤ n
 	3. For all k ≥ 0, x y^k z is also in L
 - closed under union, intersection, complement, concatenation, closure, difference, reversal
 - convert NFA to DFA - write the possible routes to the final state, write the intermediate states, remove unnecessary ones